To convince an agent or publisher your manuscript is one they should pay attention to, you need to have a great synopsis.

 Describe the final image you’ll leave readers with that shows how the protagonist feels after being changed along their journey.

-This mirrors the opening image and describes the takeaway audiences will get from your movie.
+This mirrors the opening image and describes the takeaway audiences will get from your story.

 Example: Harry Potter and the Sorcerer’s Stone (2001)